 Improving Work Opportunities For Young People in the Commonwealth (I-WORK)

 By promoting good practice, partnerships and mutual learning between Commonwealth member states at a policy and delivery level, we will drive improved opportunities for youth whilst raising the knowledge and understanding of the Commonwealth and strengthening relationships with the UK.

-The project will work in four ODA countries, Ghana, India, Malaysia and South Africa, but will disseminate the lessons and practice innovation across the Commonwealth.
-It will focus on three result areas which integrate work at system, institution and individual levels:
+The project worked in four ODA countries, Ghana, India, Malaysia and South Africa, but will disseminate the lessons and practice innovation across the Commonwealth.
+It focuses on two Strands which both have its own priority at Policy and Institutional levels:-